domino4com/TinyGS/README.md

 - Make sure you made note of your **latitude** and **longitude** (with 3 decimals ONLY), and your **MQTT Credentials**.
 - Connect to the **My TinyGS** wifi
 - Open [192.168.4.1](192.168.4.1) in your browser
-- Config as per above, don't worry about board type, but add the below template after you changed your station name:
+- Config as per above, set the board type to "Custom...", but add the below template after you changed your station name:

 ### CWV V4
 ```JSON